-I am currently a Ph.D. student in the Earth and Planetary Sciences Department at the University of California at Santa Cruz (UCSC).
-My research uses geochemical tracers (e.g., radioisotopes and stable isotopes) to better understand how land use practices impact nutrient and trace metal cycling in freshwater and marine ecosystems.
+I am currently a postdoctoral fellow in the Earth and Planetary Sciences Department at the University of California at Santa Cruz (UCSC).
+My research uses geochemical tracers (e.g., radioisotopes and stable isotopes) to better understand nutrient and trace metal cycling in freshwater and marine ecosystems.
+I am particularly interested in exploring (1) how fundamental hydrologic processes drive aqueous biogeochemistry, and (2) how anthropogenic changes alter hydrologic and biogeochemical processes in coastal, estuarine, and freshwater ecosystems.

 I graduated from UCSC with a B.S. in Marine Biology and a minor in Earth Sciences in 2012.
 After graduating, I joined the United States Geological Survey (USGS) under Dr. Peter Swarzenski to apply novel field methods for long-term groundwater monitoring at the land-sea interface.
 After working for two years at the USGS to refine my research skills and goals, I decided to return to school to study coastal groundwater dynamics.